 Ideal for: real-time data transfer and video conferencing

 |✔️ Low latency||❌ Uses Flash|

 Ideal for: high-speed video transfer to people near you

 Ideal for: live streaming in high quality

-If you want to stream in high quality, with low latency to multiple channels at once your best bet is a livestreaming service and there's no better than Castr.io.
+If you want to stream in high quality with low latency to multiple channels at once, your best bet is through a livestreaming service such as Castr.

-Castr supports HLS, and gives you Akamai CDN support out of the box.
-You also get your own embeddable player so you can stream from your own website, as well as every other streaming platform out there.
+Castr supports HLS, and gives you Akamai and Fastly CDN support out of the box.
+You also get your own embeddable player to stream from your own website, as well as every other streaming platform out there.

 And the best part?
 Castr can get your latency as low as 5 seconds.
-That's the closest to real time streaming anyone can get today.
-Try it free for 7 days.
+That’s the closest to real time streaming anyone can get today.
+Try Castr free for 7 days.